-Church Relations Office
+Church Relations

-The Church Relations office serves as a liaison between churches and students.
-This office maintains contact with local churches, making them aware of opportunities for church staff employment.
+Church Relations serves as a liaison between churches and students.
+The office of the vice president and dean of the Seminary maintains contact with local churches, making them aware of opportunities for church staff employment.
 Search committees representing churches are provided with resumes for their consideration, and those needing pastors or staff are introduced to students and graduates of Mid-America Baptist Theological Seminary.
 Special attention is given to help graduating students find church-related vocational service.
 Students are encouraged to seek counsel with the director of Church Relations and to maintain a current resume for referral.
 All resumes are handled electronically through the Seminary website at www.mabts.edu.